sagemathinc/cocalc/notes/aug2013-push.md

        - get url of preview of a given page
        - get text of a given page
        - get error log (in parsed form by page number)

 DEBUG time:

   doc = new (require('editor').LatexDocument)({project_id:'e3d1ea55-b76f-484f-91b2-0062498ffc07', filename_tex:'rh/rh/rh.tex'})

 ----

  x - change css of current page on update. x - make it so current prev, next, page is very high quality, but all others are low

- x - pdflatex -- remove tmp path and put in /tmp
- --> - divide preview work into four instead of 2
+ x - pdflatex -- remove tmp path and put in /tmp x - divide preview work into four instead of 2
- - add text so search works
+ --> - add text so search works

 ---